Abishevs/FrappsterBankCLI/README.md

 ### There is more backend logic...
 Not everything is implemented yet.
-Role based access works fine.
+Role based access works fine,
-But there is also granular permissions based access.
+but there is also granular permissions based access.
-For diffrent types of Employeess for example.
+For different types of Employeess for example.
 No logging is implemented so if smth goes wrong wrong, welp woopsie you won't know what.
 Neither Audit logs are built so if some Jeff deletes Joe (which he can't as there is no delete UI funcionality) nobody will